pinkx-xlink/my-etch-a-sketch-project/README.md

 12/28/23: ~1 hr
 My goal for today is to make all squares in the grid the same proportions no matter what size the grid is/how many squares there are.
 I'm also going to try to figure out how to "draw" on the grid, and then remove the borders and background color from the squares.

+12/29/23: 10:30am-
+Today's goal is to make the changeColor() function work on click one square at a time instead of none at all, or on all squares at once.
+Then, I'll add different color options and an "eraser" element.